lebateleur/lebateleur.github.io/posts/algebra-of-sat.md

 Boolean satisfiability, which we will just write as SAT from now on, is the paradigmatic NP-complete problem.
 Despite this theoretical barrier, SAT-solving has undergone a revolution in this millenium, with modern solvers now able to handle instances containing hundreds of thousands or even millions of literals.

 What is there to say about SAT from an algebraic perspective?
 Surely everything has already been said a long time ago.
 George Boole worked out the algebraic laws of classical propositional logic in the 19th century.
-What could I possibly contribute here?
+What new ideas could we possibly contribute here?
 Certainly, most of what I have writen below will look like a reformulation of old ideas, in a new language.
-I am leaving nevertheless leaving it here in the hope that others with similar interests find them useful and beautiful.
+But I am writing them here in the hope that others with similar interests find them useful and beautiful.

-> This post is a teaser for an upcoming paper with [Tao Gu](http://www0.cs.ucl.ac.uk/people/T.Gu.html) and [Fabio Zanasi](https://www.zanasi.com/fabio/).
-I am also grateful for [Guillaume Boisseau](https://twitter.com/guillaume_bso)'s invaluable help on simplifying the equational theory and many other useful conversations.
-Guillaume has also started a [Youtube channel](https://www.youtube.com/channel/UCKUFRIxH0sq_wroWWZhNK3g) on diagrammatic algebra, so go check it out!
+> This post is a teaser for a [preprint](piedeleu.com/publications/sat-algebra.pdf) with [Tao Gu](http://www0.cs.ucl.ac.uk/people/T.Gu.html) and [Fabio Zanasi](https://www.zanasi.com/fabio/).
+I am also grateful for many helpful discussions with [Guillaume Boisseau](https://twitter.com/guillaume_bso)'s about the equational theory.
+(Actually, Guillaume has also started a [Youtube channel](https://www.youtube.com/channel/UCKUFRIxH0sq_wroWWZhNK3g) on diagrammatic algebra, so go check it out!)

 \toc